 Who is writing this blog?

-I am a 52-year old rock chick; I am a sports lawyer with no interest in sports; I recently completed a master’s degree in psychology and, aside from being fascinated with my new knowledge, am still figuring out exactly what else to do with it.
+I am a 52-year old rock music fan; I am a sports lawyer (licensing) with no interest in sports; I recently completed a master’s degree in psychology and, aside from being fascinated with my new knowledge, am still figuring out exactly what else to do with it.

 I spent a lifetime in the ‘80s L.A.
 Sunset Strip music scene.
 My friends and I have great and not-so-great memories of a place and time that will never be again: the Decade of Decadence in the City of Angels (please excuse the clichés).